bjornte/UX-patterns-for-findability/README.md

 The initial template can be viewed [here](http://bit.ly/results-mock-up-snapshot-feb-2016), as hosted on Dropbox.

-At inception this repository is a single template for a search engine result page (SERP).
-Over time hopefully a library?
+At inception this repository is a single template for a search engine result page (SERP) created my me (Bjørn T).
+Over time hopefully a library maintained by, among others, you.

 Tons of stuff is missing, including media assets.
 Bear with me as I learn myself the basics of GutHub.